Guizotia abyssinica: Culinary and medicinal uses

 Niger seeds are used for human consumption in the southern parts of India.
 In Karnataka, Andhra Pradesh and Maharashtra, niger seeds (called valisalu/valasulu in Telugu, uchellu/gurellu in Kannada, and karale in Marathi) are used to make a dry chutney, which is used as an accompaniment with breads such as chapati.
 They are also used as a spice in some curries.
 In Ethiopia, an infusion made from roasted and ground niger seeds, sugar and water is used in treating common colds.

 Other uses

 A paste or gruel made from slightly roasted and ground niger seed, mixed with roasted and ground flaxseeds (Amharic: telbah) and hot water, is traditionally used in Ethiopia in treating leather.

 The seed's oil is widely used for industrial purposes such as soap making, paints preparations and preparation of different types of emulsions.

 The seed is used as bird food.
 As the seeds are so small, specialized bird feeders are manufactured for niger seed.
 In the United Kingdom the seeds attract finches and siskins.

 Niger oil cake, which consists of the residues obtained after processing of the seeds to make oil, is rich in protein and is used to feed livestock, particularly in Ethiopia.

+Due to its concentration of caffeic acid and other phenolic compounds, the seed extract of Guizotia abyssinica can be incorporated into culture media to be used in differentiang colonies of Cryptococcus sp. from other yeast colonies, given that the former will produce melanic pigments and be darker colored, and the latter won't.